 The Barzmans barely have time to decode this when an outdated white Cadillac convertible pulls up, top down and Monroe behind the wheel.
 The actress, whom they've never seen before, shimmers over to the couple and remarks that she's on her way to a party at the Minnellis and gee, the sombrero looked fun.
 Would somebody get her a drink?

 I'd venture to say that a woman resembling Monroe could still get a gin and tonic from a random stranger at a moment's notice.
-Ben leaps up and fetches her the drink (the Siren imagines a variation of "Thank you, Mr. Fabian") and she starts to talk.
+Ben leaps up and fetches her the drink (the Siren imagines Marilyn responding with a variation of "Thank you, Mr. Fabian") and she starts to talk.
 Well, ramble mostly.
 About the importance in Hollywood of having a signature drink, and did they think a gin and tonic would work for her?
 And Murphy's Law, which Norma hasn't heard of.
 Monroe says her mother always told her not to be the one to bring bad news, on account of Murphy's Law.

 'You were trying to make up your mind whether or not to tell us something unpleasant?'
 I prompted.

 'Don't you know?' she asked hopefully.
 We shook our heads.
 She took a deep breath.
 'There's a deputy sheriff's car with two cops at the bottom of this hill.
 They're stopping practically every car coming up the hill.
 There was this guy in front of me and the deputy stopped him so suddenly I almost hit him.
 I was really upset.
 Then I hear the deputy ask the guy where he was going?
 Was he going to your address by any chance?'

 'Our address?'
 I asked incredulously.